mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 # Bubble Pace

-People on trail talk about the "Bubble": a large grouping of hikers, all within maybe 1 week of each other, who are setting the average pace.
+People on trail talk about <span class="highligh">the "Bubble": a large grouping of hikers, all within maybe 1 week of each other, who are setting the average pace</span>.
 Those in front and behind the bubble, particularly going SOBO, might see fewer people and spend more time hiking and camping alone.

-In 2019 I hiked solidly inside the Bubble.
-I'd sometimes see 20+ people at major town stops.
+In 2019 I hiked mainly inside the Bubble.
+I'd sometimes see 10+ people at major town stops.

 Here was my 2019 pace: